 - Cultural ecosystems where art and storytelling guide collective imagination

-For Switzerland and the world, Etherlaken is a chance to demonstrate that regeneration is not utopian—it is practical, possible, and ready to scale.
+Regeneration is not utopian.
+It is practical, possible, and ready to scale.